Unchained-unit/XRD_Analysis/README.txt

 Requirements:

 -OriginPro installed 2021 year or higher
--Python packages that are shown in "requirements.txt" -Python 3.9 or higher
+-Excel can be used as data storage if there is troubles with origin -Python packages that are shown in "requirements.txt" -Python 3.9 or higher
 ------------------------------------------------------------------

 Capabilities:

--plot any amount of graphs on 1 graph
+-plot any amount of graphs at single graph space
 -auto normalization on peaks which you can choose -auto peak analyser: Position, Area, FWHM, etc.
 -auto peak-data plotter